Employers and Universities: Work with us?

 • Sociology

-However, because of the financial elements of Economics, the subject is also frequently studied alongside business subjects like:
+However, because of the financial elements of economics, the subject is also frequently studied alongside business subjects like:

-• Business Management
+• Business

 • Statistics

-The subjects that you decide to study alongside Economics will be influenced by what career you have in mind.
+The subjects that you decide to study alongside economics will be influenced by what career you have in mind.
 If you would prefer to work more in the financial sector, then choosing subjects from the second set of bullet points will be beneficial.
-However, if you would rather have a career that deals with the social and cultural aspects of Economics, then you might want to choose a subject from the first set of bullet points.
+However, if you would rather have a career that deals with the social and cultural aspects of economics, then you might want to choose a subject from the first set of bullet points.